 Fascinate U Children’s Museum is just the place to let the kids go wild with hands-on exhibits and fun-based educational displays.
 The venue is set up like a mini city where kids can role-play among diners, newsrooms, farmers’ markets, and other interactive exhibits.

 The Fascinate U Museum is very popular among the age one to 12 set.
 It’s also popular among parents of the one to 12 set.
 If you’re a parent, you get it.

 12. Market House

-The historic Market House, located near Fascinate U, was built in 1838.
+The historic Market House near Fascinate U was built in 1838.
 It’s on the site of the old town hall and state house.
 The state house burned down in 1831.
-For historical purposes, Fayetteville was North Carolina’s capital from 1789 to 1794.
+Fayetteville was North Carolina’s capital from 1789 to 1794 for historical purposes.
 It’s now Raleigh.

 The Market House property was a town hall and a market until the early 20th century.
 There’s now a museum on the upper level.